ucsb-cs16/s19-ykk/_lab/lab01.md

 ## Log in and create a local directory

-* Log into the driver's CoE account on CSIL and open a terminal.
+* Log into your CoE account on CSIL and open a terminal.
-* Under your **cs16** directory, the driver should create a new directory named **lab01** (refer to lab00 for instructions if you have forgotten how to do this)
+* Under your **cs16** directory, you should create a new directory named **lab01** (refer to lab00 for instructions if you have forgotten how to do this)

 You are now ready to get the starter code.